nodejs/Release/GOVERNANCE.md

 # Release and LTS Working Group

-The nodejs Release LTS project is governed by a Working Group (WG) that is responsible for high-level guidance of the project.
+The nodejs Release and LTS project is governed by a Working Group (WG) that is responsible for high-level guidance of the project.

 The WG has final authority over this project including: